zcrayman/tut-rest/3/README.md

 ## Initialising your RESTful Service's Web Infrastructure

 To be continued…

+## Running your RESTful service in a Web Container

 Setting up a web.xml - we use JavaCOnfig, so use AnnotationConfigWebApplicationContext as contextClass init param
  - we have created a configuration domain, com.yummynoodlebar.core.config